visgl/luma.gl/docs/api-reference/webgl/texture-3d.md

 # Texture3D (WebGL2)

-A `Texture3D` is a volumetric texture that can be sample in the shader using a 3D texture coordinate.
+3D textures hold basic volumetric textures and can be thought of 3-dimentional arrays with a width, height and depth.
+They hold image memory of a certain format and size, determined at initialization time.
+They can be sampled in shaders using the `texture` function with a 3D texture coordinate.

 Most texture related functionality is implemented by and documented on the [Texture](/docs/api-reference/webgl/texture.md) base class.
 For additional information, see [OpenGL Wiki](https://www.khronos.org/opengl/wiki/Texture).